LordDemonos/Quarm.Guide/wiki/about-project-quarm.md

 - Fishbone Earring (20) (Staying indefinitely)
 - Glowing Black Stone (15) (Staying indefinitely)
 - Robe of the Oracle (25) (Staying Indefinitely - Changes to Standard in Kunark)

+- The chance for Recfek Shralok to spawn is now 10%, up from 3%.
+- Shralok Pack now drops both in Kithicor and Highkeep at 100% chance from Recfek Shralok.
+- Recfek Shralok is now a 300s spawn timer.

 ## Kunark Legacy Items and Respawn Rates